 Literature, History, Art, & Mythology

-All of the literature books are scheduled in the first grade curriculum and have lit primers to help guide discussions.
-Some are related to the history that we’re studying, some are just quality books to read with this age group.
+Many of the literature books I chose for first grade are related to the history that we’re studying, but some are just quality books to read with this age group.

 We are using both Curiosity Chronicles: Ancient History and History Quest Early Times.
 They are both new secular history curriculum!
 We are really enjoying them.
 They compliment each other because they cover everything in different ways, each with its own emphasis.
 Using both makes our study of history more well rounded.